 - Follow police directions upon arrival at the scene.

 - Follow the instructions of the hostage taker.

 - Do not panic.
 Calm others if they are present.

 - Ask permission to speak and do not argue.

 It is imperative that all faculty, staff, and students be proactive in the prevention of potentially violent situations.
 Members of the university community are encouraged to report all incidents of threats, physical assaults, violent encounters, etc., to the Mankato Police Department and/or University Security.

 Shelter in Place

-In the event of an active shooter or violent incident University officials may notify the campus community to shelter in place.
-This means to seek immediate refuge and remain there during an emergency.
+In the event of an active shooter or violent incident, University officials may notify the campus community to shelter in place.
+This means seeking immediate refuge and remaining there during an emergency.